Overview

 Scope and Content

-These papers document Gillespie's professional career, largely from his years at Stanford University.
-The papers include correspondence,
+These papers document Gillespie's professional career, largely from his years at Stanford

-memoranda, reports, minutes, articles, papers, course materials, syllabi, and other items.
+papers, course materials, syllabi, and other items.
 They are arranged in seven groupings:

-alpha files (1964-1991), Stanford departmental files (1977-1999), Academic Council Committee on Libraries records (1988-1990),
+alpha files (1964-1991), Stanford departmental files (1977-1999), Academic Council Committee

-SUNY Binghamton files (1964-1974), University of Southern California correspondence (1961-1966),
+on Libraries records (1988-1990), SUNY Binghamton files (1964-1974), University of Southern

-German Life and Letters files (1989-1997), and oversize materials.
+files (1989-1997), and oversize materials.

-The alpha files pertain to his own career and include correspondence, notes, typescript papers, reports, and other materials.
+The alpha files pertain to his own career and include correspondence, notes, typescript

-Stanford departmental files pertain to the Departments of German Studies and Comparative Literature and include correspondence,
+of German Studies and Comparative Literature and include correspondence, memos, articles,

-his service on the committee and include agendas, minutes, reports, memoranda and correspondence.
-The SUNY Binghamton and
+records reflect his service on the committee and include agendas, minutes, reports,

-University of Southern California files pertain to his teaching positions before he joined the Stanford faculty and contain
+files pertain to his teaching positions before he joined the Stanford faculty and contain

 primarily correspondence.
 The

-German Life and Letters files contain correspondence and typescript articles submitted for publication, with some minutes and reports.
-The oversize
+files contain correspondence and typescript articles submitted for publication, with

-materials are largely posters and notices.
+some minutes and reports.
+The oversize materials are largely posters and notices.

 Prier, Raymond Adolph.

 Stanford University.
-Academic Council.
+Academic Council

 Stanford University.
-Dept. of German Studies.
+Department of German